-Face masks: not mandated but requested before entering some businesses
+Face masks: Not mandated but requested before entering some businesses

 Other businesses have set guidelines to have everyone wear masks and stay six feet apart.

-“When I wear a mask that protects you when you a mask it protects me,” said Picket Fence Quilts’ Ruth Lowery
+“When I wear a mask that protects you, when you wear a mask it protects me,” said Picket Fence Quilts’ Ruth Lowery

 Governor Laura Kelly said she is okay with businesses that enforce mask and social distancing policies.